Magic-Abracadabra/AI-Chinese-Scripting-Language/README.md

 # Introduction
+Remark: This project will be updated if I need

-(Control Group of My Future Paper, without Task Planning, Exceptional Handling, fully based on LLMs) This is a _quick start_ of one Chinese Scripting Language powered by AI.
+(Control Group of My Future Paper, without Task Planning, Exceptional Handling, and fully based on LLMs) This is a _quick start_ of one Chinese Scripting Language powered by AI.
 You can use it to open any text file. **No illegal use is allowed!** Free for commercial and academic applications.